In the summer, recruiters at The Bagg Group sometimes have to walk a fine line.

 We work with the best companies in the GTA to place talented people in full-time, contract and temporary positions.
 We have to represent our candidates well.
 Even on casual Fridays at the office, we go informal, but we don’t dress as if it’s a day at the beach.

-Our last bit of encouragement on the subject: You may have been less comfortable on the way over to the interview than the candidate sitting next to you in shorts and Birkenstocks – but for hiring managers, you are so more the cool one.
+Our final word of encouragement: You were probably so much more uncomfortable on the way to the interview than the candidate sitting next to you in shorts and Birkenstocks — but we can assure you that for hiring managers, you’re the cool one in the room.

 Gene Hayden, author of The Follow-Through Factor: Getting from Doubt to Done (Random House), is a career coach who has helped hundreds successfully put their best foot forward at interviews and in the workplace.
 She is also writer-in-residence for The Bagg Group.